s-akinfiev/Learn2code/README.md

 18. Separate the wheat from the chaff.
 19. Divide and rule.
 Decompose.
 20. Think about the main thing (good code, obviously).
 Move from the general to the specific.
+21. Do not cheat, do not try to deceive the system and others.
+First of all, you will deceive yourself.
+22. Do not write off, but if you use help - always figure it out to the end.
+Otherwise, your journey will not make any sense.
+23. Check "materials" folder often.
+There can be a lot of useful things there!
-21. Reread these tips several times.
+24. Reread these tips several times.

 ***PRESS ANY KEY TO CONTINUE………………***